Garden City DUI Lawyer

 Understanding Georgia DUI Laws

 Every day in the USA, 32 people die in a drunk driving accident, accounting for 30% of all traffic fatalities.
 Shockingly, 30% of all DUIs are repeat offenders.
 Georgia is known for having some of the strictest DUI laws in the country, and a conviction can carry serious consequences, like heavy fines, jail time, probation, mandatory alcohol education programs, and license suspension.
+When you face DUI charges, the court can be very tough on you.

 What to Expect After a DUI Arrest

-Getting arrested for a DUI in Georgia can be stressful, but knowing what to expect right after your arrest can help you take control of a situation that might otherwise feel like it’s completely out of your hands.
+Getting arrested for a DUI in GA can be stressful, but knowing what to expect right after your arrest can help you take control of a situation that might otherwise feel like it’s completely out of your hands.
 Here’s what you can expect:

 Building a Strong DUI Defense